MCrossley86/Luma_v.1/README.md

     - Created test case "Test_011_NavBar" to check that a user can click on the nav bar to specific items
     - Following Nav Bar completion:
       - "What's New" - COMPLETE
-      - "Women"
+      - "Women" - COMPLETE
         - "Tops" - IN PROGRESS
-          - "Jackets" - INVESTIGATING
+          - "Jackets" - INCOMPLETE
-          - "Hoodies & Sweatshirts" - COMPLETE
+          - "Hoodies & Sweatshirts" - INCOMPLETE
           - "Tees" - INCOMPLETE
           - "Bras & Tanks" - INCOMPLETE
         - "Bottoms" - COMPLETE